endless-sky/endless-sky-wiki/BuildInstructions.md

-Most of the current development work is done on Ubuntu Linux.
-Building the code on any Linux variant should be relatively straightforward.
-Building it on Windows or Mac OS X is a bit more complicated.
+Current development is done on Ubuntu Linux and Windows 10.
+Building the code on any Linux variant should be relatively straightforward, while building it on Windows or macOS is a bit more complicated.

 **You can get a copy of the code either using ["git clone,"](https://help.github.com/en/articles/cloning-a-repository) or using the repo's download button to obtain a [.ZIP archive](https://github.com/endless-sky/endless-sky/archive/master.zip).** The game's root directory, where your unzipped/`git clone`d files reside, will be your starting point for compiling the game.